e1z0/Asus_VivoBook_S13_X330FL_Hackintosh_OpenCore/README.md

 [More information about this machine](https://www.asus.com/laptops/for-home/vivobook/vivobook-s13-s330/overview/tech-specs08/)

-A lot of effort have been pushed to this, it works but it's not very 100% fine.
+A lot of effort have been pushed to this, it works, but it's not very 100% fine.
 It needs optimizations in startup times and power management.
 The battery is not efficient with this build.
 Everything else works except some small minor problems like fingerprint sensor not working.
-But for general usibility even SD Card reader now works, sleep works very well and have been extensively tested.
-It's small portable machine but for it's full portability it needs full power management with CPU frequency scaling...
-To make battery last longer, last time I've got only 1,5 hour of work done using only battery.
-Thats not very good comparing to the Windows, where it lasts over 4 hours..
-I need rework this and implement method with
+But for general usability even SD Card reader now works, sleep works very well and have been extensively tested.
+It's a small portable machine, but for its full portability it needs full power management with CPU frequency scaling...
+To make battery last longer, last time I've got only 1.5 hours of work done using only battery.
+That's not very good comparing to the Windows, where it lasts over 4 hours… I need to rework this and implement a method with
 VoltageShift.kext.
-It's possible but it will take some time to do it.
+It's possible, but it will take some time to do it.
 But for now it works great and stable.

 # Status